Skip to main content

 By Sheryl Walters

 If you become injured on property belonging to someone else, you may be entitled to pursue a premises liability claim, sometimes known as a slip-and-fall claim or a dangerous premises claim.
 Premises liability is a blanket term that covers a range of legal claims where one person looks to hold a property owner or other responsible party accountable for losses that occur when they slip, trip, fall or otherwise become injured while at the property owner’s home or business.
+Proving fault in a slip-and-fall injury or dangerous premises claim can be tough though.

 Slip and Fall and Dangerous Premises Claims